-3. Bring your child to FVAD Sunday, Monday, Tuesday and Wednesday.
+3. Bring your child to FVAD for Photo Day and FVAD Rehearsal days.

-- Monday, Tuesday, Wednesday, students rehearse upstairs in Studio B.
+- On FVAD Rehearsal days, students rehearse upstairs in Studio B.

-- By rehearsing together Mon-Wed, all students are very comfortable by the time we arrive at the theatre on Thursday.
+- By rehearsing together during the week, students are very comfortable by the time we arrive at the theatre for on-stage rehearsals.

-- Pre-schoolers arrive after the other Junior School classes have already changed and gone upstairs to Studio B. This helps to keep a calm envinronment for our youngest students.
+- Younger students arrive after the most students have already changed and gone upstairs to Studio B. This helps to keep a calm environment for our youngest students.

-4a.
-Junior School Show – Bring your child to the Clarke Theatre on Thursday and Saturday.
+4. Bring your child to the Clarke Theatre on Thursday, Friday and Saturday.

-- Thursday is the on-stage dress rehearsal for the Junior School Show.
+- Thursday and Friday are the on-stage dress rehearsal for the School Show.

-- Thursday is very important as this is when students learn where the stage is, and become comfortable with the backstage areas.
+- This is very important as this is when students learn where the stage is, and become comfortable with the backstage areas.

 - Saturday is the on-stage performance.